IzzySoft/Adebar/doc/hints.md

 which results in its contents backed up twice: once as part of the internal SD (in the `/0` subdirectory), and another time as external SD in the `/1` subdirectory.
 This not only makes the resulting backup file unnecessary huge, but also takes much longer to backup.
+If you have the same issue, consider removing the external SD card before pulling the *SSB*.

 ### TiBu
 *TiBu* offers an internal web server, which you can start manually via its options